France–Russia relations: 1991–2015

 The USSR disintegrated in 1991 and Communism collapsed in France and across Europe.
 Bilateral relations between France and Russia never became warm.
 On February 7, 1992, France signed a bilateral treaty, recognizing Russia as a successor of the USSR.
-As described by Paris the bilateral relations between France and Russia remain longstanding, and remain strong to this day.

 During the Russo-Georgian War, Nicolas Sarkozy did not insist on the territorial integrity of Georgia.
 Moreover, there were no French protests when Russia failed to obey Sarkozy's deal to withdraw from Georgia and recognizing governments in Georgia's territories.

 A piece of major news was the sale of Mistral class amphibious assault ships to Russia.
 The deal which was signed in 2010, was the first major arms deal between Russia and the Western world since World War II.
 The deal was criticised for neglecting the security interests of Poland, the Baltic states, Ukraine, and Georgia.
 In 2015, France stopped the planned sale after the outbreak of the conflict in eastern Ukraine.
 In that same year, France instead sold the two Mistral warships to Egypt.